 During the first quarter of 2021, the Company recorded the rescission of \$1,050 of its 1.5 Lien Notes.
 For accounting purposes, the \$1,050 principal amount was recorded on a proportional basis as a reduction of the liability and equity portion of the 1.5 Lien Notes for \$965 and \$85, respectively.
-During the third quarter of 2021, \$277 principal amount of the 1.5 Lien Notes was converted into 207,879 common shares.
-For accounting purposes, the conversion was recorded on a proportional basis as a reduction of the liability and equity portion of the 1.5 Lien Notes for \$258 and \$23, respectively, with a corresponding increase to share capital.

-The Company also opted to pay its September 15, 2021 interest payment on the 1.5 Lien Notes in cash rather than utilizing the payment-in-kind option.
+The Company also opted to pay its first interest payment on the 1.5 Lien Notes in cash during the first quarter of 2021 rather than utilizing the payment-in-kind option.